gzigzigzeo/sidekiq-grouping/README.md

 ]
 ```

-## Flush conditions
+## Grouping control

-- If `batch_flush_size` option set - grouping will be performed when batched queue size exceeds this value.
+- If `batch_flush_size` option set - grouping will be performed when batched queue size exceeds this value or `Sidekiq::Grouping::Config.max_batch_size` (1000 by default).
 - If `batch_flush_interval` option set - grouping will be performed every given interval.
 - If both are set - grouping will be performed when any condition become true.
-For example, if `batch_flush_interval` is set to 60 and `batch_flush_size` is set to 5 - group task will be enqueued even just 3 tasks are in the queue at the end of minute.
+For example, if `batch_flush_interval` is set to 60 and `batch_flush_size` is set to 5 - group task will be enqueued even just 3 tasks are in the queue at the end of the minute.
+In the other hand, if 3 jobs will be enqueued during 10 seconds - they will be grouped and enqueued immediately.

 ## Web UI